 The purpose of this exercise is to validate and advance tsunami preparedness efforts in the Caribbean and Adjacent Regions.

-Two different scenarios will be simulated for CARIBE WAVE 2023.
+Two different scenarios will be simulated for CARIBE WAVE 2024.
 Each participating country will select the scenario that best fits their objectives.
-The first scenario simulates a tsunami generated by a magnitude 7.6 earthquake located on the Gulf of Honduras.
-The second scenario simulates a tsunami caused by a flank collapse of the Mount Pelée volcano.
+The first scenario simulates a tsunami generated by a magnitude 8.7 earthquake located in the Puerto Rico Trench.
+The second scenario simulates a tsunami caused by a magnitude 8.47 earthquake located on the Northern Panama Deformed Belt.

 Why should I participate in this exercise each year?